Samarium sm 153 lexidronam (Intravenous)

 Other Medical Problems

-The presence of other medical problems may affect the use of samarium Sm 153 lexidronam.
-Make sure you tell your doctor if you have any other medical problems.
+The presence of other medical problems may affect the use of samarium sm 153 lexidronam.
+Make sure you tell your doctor if you have any other medical problems, especially:

-If you have a problem controlling your bladder, tell your doctor before receiving samarium Sm 153 lexidronam.
-Special precautions will need to be taken to prevent radiation contamination of clothing, bed linens, and the environment.
+- Bladder control problem (eg, urinary incontinence)—Special precautions will need to be taken to prevent radiation contamination of clothing, bed linens, and the environment.

-It is very important that your doctor check your progress at regular visits to make sure that samarium sm 153 lexidronam is working properly and to check for unwanted effects.
-You may need to have blood tests done regularly.
+It is very important that your doctor check your progress at regular visits to make sure that samarium sm 153 lexidronam is working properly.
+Blood tests are needed to check for unwanted effects

-Follow these guidelines for 12 hours after receiving samarium Sm 153 lexidronam, to help reduce the chance of contaminating other persons or the environment with radiation:
+Samarium sm 153 lexidronam is passed mainly in the urine where radioactivity is present.
+Follow these guidelines for 12 hours after receiving samarium Sm 153 lexidronam injection, to help reduce the chance of contaminating other persons or the environment with radiation:

 - Use a normal toilet, if available, instead of a urinal.

-- Samarium Sm 153 lexidronam is passed mainly in the urine.
-To prevent contamination of your home environment, flush the toilet twice after using.
+- To prevent contamination of your home environment, flush the toilet several times after using.